 The Self Team are a diverse expert team of therapists and coaches who have a dynamic and effective approach to working with you to help you feel more yourself.

-All of our practitioners have suitable experience and are all HCPC or BACP registered.
+All of our practitioners have suitable experience and are all HCPC, BACP or UKCP registered.

 MA, HCPC, BADth, TIHR